pmorissette/ffn/README.rst

 ffn - a financial function library for Python.

-This software is still in alpha stage so please let me know if you find any bugs!
+Alpha release - please let me know if you find any bugs!

 .. code:: python